 The United States Coast Guard (USCG) has already begun to align itself more with the IMO in terms of looking at the methodologies employed when assessing type approval of Ballast Water Treatment Systems (BWTS), and it would not be unreasonable to expect more progressive administrations to lead the charge on the analysis of the >10µm beyond the D2 standard in a drive to further limit the impact of invasive species.
 Put simply, indicative testing alone will not deliver the capability to conduct this kind of analysis - it requires a representative sample, and any regulations and guidance around testing need to be future-proofed to this effect.

-Testing with a portable device that uses a proven methodology can provide both shipowners and PSC with an accurate assessment of ballast water compliance, allowing shipowners to take preventative action before non-compliant discharges are carried out, and for PSC portable monitoring allows for efficient and targeted compliance assessment operations.
+Unlike detailed analysis methods where samples need to be assessed in laboratories by specialists in water microbiology, testing with a portable testing device that uses a proven methodology can provide both shipowners and PSC with an accurate assessment of ballast water compliance, allowing shipowners to take preventative action before non-compliant discharges are carried out, and for PSC portable monitoring allows for efficient and targeted compliance assessment operations.

-Chelsea’s FastBallast compliance monitor pairs sensitive technical components with a statistical method to generate a cell density that is comparable with laboratory analysis across all species and water types.
-This approach allows a measurement to be taken independent of an assumed cell size, in order to achieve accurate and precise readings to provide operators and port authorities with the highest level of confidence in compliance.
+Chelsea’s FastBallast compliance monitor can be used by any crew member at any stage during the ballast water discharge operation, producing results in under 10 minutes.
+FastBallast pairs the most sensitive technical components with a statistical method to generate a cell density that is truly comparable with laboratory analysis across all species and water types.
+This approach allows a measurement to be taken independent of an assumed cell size, in order to achieve the most accurate and precise readings to provide operators and port authorities with the highest level of confidence in compliance.

 Need more information, please contact: